vasanthk/leetcode-javascript/README.md

-# leetcode-js-solns
+# Leetcode JavaScript

-Just to keep the brain in shape!
+Just to keep my brain muscle in shape :)